Tel: 014 004 0131

 Please note that guests check in at the Reception situated at the Hotel.

-The 3-star Elephant Springs Hotel offers 54 air conditioned rooms.
+The Elephant Springs Hotel offers 54 air conditioned rooms.
 For more information, please click here.

 The Elephant Springs has a range of amenities to ensure its guests have a comfortable, convenient stay.